 It begins with a nightly sales e-mail.

-The typical workflows of our reps starts with the nightly and weekly emails InsightSquared sends to all it’s customers.
+Here’s a tip for inside sales: The typical workflows of our reps starts with the nightly and weekly emails InsightSquared sends to all it’s customers.
 Before they even set foot into the office, the entire team knows exactly how their recent performance stacks up.
 These emails are an awesome and easy motivational driver to increase sales activities.

 As soon as you walk in the office.